Forest farming is a land use system whose time has arrived.

-This monumental population surge will be the driving force behind at least concomitant increases in demand for food, energy and other raw materials.
-And the demands that a 50% increase in population will bring for food, fibre and energy will need to be satisfied by a finite productive land base, that is shrinking through degradation and development of urban areas, transportation systems and other industrial activities.
+This monumental population surge will be the driving force behind increases in demand for food, energy and other raw materials.
+And the demands that a ballooning population will bring will need to be satisfied by a finite productive land base.
+A land base that is shrinking through degradation and development of urban areas, transportation systems and other industrial activities.
 And the area devoted to resource use will need to be further reduced if we are to set aside more areas to conserve and restore natural functions and biodiversity.

 In the ‘middle age’ of North American society, we collectively need to adapt to mounting land use pressures and demands for natural resources and economic development.
 At the same time there needs to be more emphasis on conservation and restoration.
 In simple terms, in the coming decades we will need to produce more with less.
 Many changes in the way we use and allocate resources are needed.
 And agroforestry, and forest farming in particular, offers practical options for rising to these challenges.

 Forestry and agriculture in North America still largely operate as if there were unlimited room to expand.
 Arable land ear-marked for agriculture is often stripped clear of it’s ‘unproductive’ forest cover.
-Areas used for forestry equate forest management with timber management, leaving the full natural productive potential unrealized.
+Areas used for forestry equate forest management with timber management.
+And this leaves the full natural productive potential unrealized.
 And in many jurisdictions there are mountains of regulations and zoning restrictions to make every possible effort to keep different activities on the land divided.